| | |

 Role of Spirituality in Healthcare

 Throughout history and across cultures, spirituality has been strongly linked to healthcare.
 It all changed in modern times.
-Technological advances and modern day medical research discoveries has no doubt brought phenomenal progress in medicines giving the ability to prolong and save lives.
-On the other hand, these modern approaches have also changed the focus of medicine from a caring, patient-oriented, service-oriented model to a cure-oriented, disease-oriented and technological model.
+Technological advances and modern-day medical research discoveries have no doubt brought phenomenal progress in medicines giving the ability to prolong and save lives.
+On the other hand, these modern approaches have also changed the focus of medicine from a caring, patient-oriented, service-oriented model to a cure-oriented, disease-oriented, and technological model.

-Understanding the historical role of spirituality in healthcare and seeing its benefits for patients, in the recent years, some physicians have been trying to balance their medical practice with spirituality.
+Understanding the historical role of spirituality in healthcare and seeing its benefits for patients, in recent years, some physicians have been trying to balance their medical practice with spirituality.
 Many hospitals offer pastoral care and spiritual services to their patients and families.
-More doctors are practicing compassionate care aiming to serve the whole person, including their physical, emotional, social and spiritual well-being.
-(13, 30, 31, 32, 33)
+More doctors are practicing compassionate care aiming to serve the whole person, including their physical, emotional, social, and spiritual well-being.

-Research has shown that spirituality can benefit people’s health and impact their mortality, coping and recovery.
-(13)
+Research has shown that spirituality can benefit people’s health and impact their mortality, coping, and recovery.

 Mortality

 Research has shown that those who have a regular spiritual practice tend to live longer.
-Those involved in spiritual activities, such as attending church service, seems to have a 50 percent lower risk of elevated interleukin (IL-6) that is associated with an increased risk of disease.
-Spirituality can improve stress control, resulting in better coping skills, increased personal strength and more social support.
-(13, 14, 15, 31)
+Those involved in spiritual activities, such as attending church service, seem to have a 50 percent lower risk of elevated interleukin (IL-6) which is associated with an increased risk of disease.
+Spirituality can improve stress control, resulting in better coping skills, increased personal strength, and more social support.

 Coping

-Spiritual practice can help patients coping with illness, pain and general life stresses.
-It can help them to have a positive outlook, to trust in the treatment plan, to believe in recovery and to create a better quality of life.
-Research has also shown that they more likely to have more fulfillment, meaning, and purpose in life.
+Spiritual practice can help patients cope with illness, pain, and general life stresses.
+It can help them to have a positive outlook, trust in the treatment plan, believe in recovery, and to create a better quality of life.
+Research has also shown that they are more likely to have more fulfillment, meaning, and purpose in life.
 They are more likely to find meaning in their illness.
 Spiritual comfort and connection can help them cope with their illness and connection.
 Though the role of pain medication is very important, research has shown that relaxation, prayer, meditation, touch, and massage can all help with pain management.
 Lastly, spirituality can support family members and friends to cope with their loved one’s illness or death.
-(13, 16, 17, 18, 19, 20, 21, 22, 23, 31, 32, 33)

 Recovery